reselbob/TerrificTacosForResonate/README.md

 # TerrificTacosForResonate
-A project the demonstrates how to implement the Terrific Tacos workflow use case use the Resonate durable promises framework.
+A project the demonstrates how to implement the Terrific Tacos workflow use case using the Resonate durable promises framework.

 - [System Requirements](#system-requirements)
 - [Building the Resonate Server](#building-the-resonate-server)